 - Allow the cupcakes to cool fully and then remove the paper liners if you used them.

 - If your cupcakes are small you can layer a cupcake, frosting, and repeat.
 For me my cupcakes were a little large so I cut them in half.
+I used this size for the mason jars.

 - Each jar then got- cupcake, frosting, cupcake, frosting, cupcake frosting.
 Each jar holds 1 1/2 cupcakes.